rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Christ would return *after* the millennium, which would not necessarily be a literal 1,000 years.
 In fact, we might be in the millennium now.
 This view differs from the *amillennium* position only in the assertion of a *millennium age* and a separate a *church age*.

-From a worldly perspective there wouldn't be a cosmological difference between the *church age* and the "millennium*.
+From a worldly perspective there wouldn't be a cosmological difference between the *church age* and the *millennium*.
 There would be no rapture, and only one resurrection of believers and non-believers.
 During the millennium age, human history would necessarily improve as earth is gradually transformed by Christ's heavenly reign.